 Music Festivals Taking Place in Khuri Sand Dunes Jaisalmer

-Sandscape is the main Music Festivals that happens in the Khuri sand dunes.
+Sandscape is the main Music festival that happens in the Khuri sand dunes.

-Sandscape music festival is an Indo-European collective that brings together the local, national and international artists from various art forms of music, dance and creative visuals to perform at one platform.
+Sandscape music festival is an Indo-European collective that brings together the local, national and international artists from various art forms of music, dance and creative visuals to perform on one platform.

 Started in the year 2015, Sandscape has marked its place to bridge the gap in the tourism industry and help the regional folk artist reach the hearts of millions.